Working in Germany — Salary, Tax and Contracts

 Average gross salary

-Around €4,100–€4,500/month gross across all sectors and experience levels.
-IT, engineering, finance, and medicine tend to be significantly above average; hospitality, retail, and care tend to be below.
+Around €4,100–€4,500/month gross across all sectors.
+IT, engineering, finance, and medicine tend to be significantly above average; hospitality and retail tend to be below.

 Salaries are always stated gross